evantayloryates/yabai-wiki-fork/Home.md

 ### Installation requirements

 Please read the below requirements and recommendations carefully.
-Make sure you fulfill all requirements before filing asking for help on the issue board.
+Make sure you fulfill all requirements before filing an issue.

 |Requirement|Note|
 |-:|:-|